-Staff received letters of support from the North Sacramento Chamber of Commerce, Robla Park Community Association, Robla School District, and the Greater Sacramento Urban League.
+Staff received letters of support from the North Sacramento Chamber of Commerce, Robla Park Community Association, and Robla School District.
 The comment letters are provided in Attachment 9 and excerpts from the letters are summarized below:

 North Sacramento Chamber of Commerce: The project will be a "significant investment in [the] Robla community, that will bring jobs, neighborhood investment and infrastructure improvements to Bell Avenue, and will generate property taxes to support local schools and public safety."
 This project will benefit the local economy with new investments, have an impact on jobs, and will fill an infrastructure "hole" on Bell Avenue.